 Call now to be connected to a compassionate treatment specialist.

 Those who become dependent on Restoril typically experience withdrawal symptoms when they attempt to stop taking the medication, as the body and brain have become accustomed to the presence of the drug.
 Even after just a short amount of time on Restoril, the brain gets used to the effects of the drug and modifies to the reaction it produces within your body.
-Withdrawal occurs then because the body is deprived of the surges of dopamine that the medication once supplied and must have time to adjust to function without it.
+Withdrawal occurs then because the body is deprived of the surges of dopamine and the neurotransmitter GABA that the medication once supplied and must have time to adjust to function without it.

 People generally experience the most intense withdrawal symptoms around 72 hours after they stop using the drug, and include: